-- Lego hair.
-Lego hair is seen when short, close-cropped hair has been coloured with a darker colour than would naturally work for that person and their complexion.
+- ‘Lego’ hair.
+Lego hair can be seen when short, close-cropped hair has been coloured with colour which is too dark for them.
 Even if your natural colour was midnight black, as our complexion changes over time, a slightly softer version of your natural colour is often the most flattering.

 Here’s the best way for men to achieve great colour results at home which cover greys, blend with their natural colour and which delivers a colour outcome which doesn’t look obviously coloured:

 - You can achieve natural-looking colour results by keeping your colour goals realistic and close to your natural colour.
 Complete our colour consultation and focus on picking your correct natural colour level.
 You then want to either colour match (recommended if your natural colour is lighter) or select a colour which is one level lighter than your natural colour (best for darker hair colours) to achieve subtle, natural and effective hair colouring results.
 Don’t get too creative or inspired – your aim is to add natural-looking colour to cover greys, not to draw attention to new and interesting tones in your hair.

 - Neutral colours are the best to cover unwanted greys.
 Grey/white hair has an absence of all pigments, and neutral colours reintroduce an even balance of secondary tones.
 Warm secondary tones can have a brighter, redder colour result when they are covering greys.